wkumari/draft-wkumari-dnsop-multiple-responses/README.md

-Kumari, et al.          Expires December 31, 2016               [Page 4]
+Kumari, et al.          Expires January 12, 2017                [Page 4]

-Internet-Draft              DNS Extra Answers                  June 2016
+Internet-Draft              DNS Extra Answers                  July 2016

    queried for directly (e.g for debugging), in which case the record